Michdo93/python-openhab-rest-client/README.md

 client = OpenHABClient(url="http://127.0.0.1:8080", token="oh.openhab.U0doM1Lz4kJ6tPlVGjH17jjm4ZcTHIHi7sMwESzrIybKbCGySmBMtysPnObQLuLf7PgqnI7jWQ5LosySY8Q")
 ```

-Of course, your 'token' will probably look different here too.
+Of course, your `token` will probably look different here too.

 ### Requests

 #### Normal REST requests

-Depending on the 'endpoint', a corresponding class must be imported from the library.
-If you want to access endpoints of the REST API with which you want to access 'items', you import the 'Items' class, for example.
+Depending on the `endpoint`, a corresponding class must be imported from the library.
+If you want to access endpoints of the REST API with which you want to access `items`, you import the `Items` class, for example.
 There are then different functions in this class for each endpoint for items.
 More details can be found in the documentation.

 An easy example could be: